roshinpv1/archlens/archlens-app/CLOUDARCH_PITCH_DECK.md

 ---

-*This pitch deck represents the current state and future vision of CloudArch.
+*This pitch deck represents the current state and future vision of CloudArc.
 For the most up-to-date information and technical specifications, please contact our team.*